 Windsor & Eton One Day Itinerary

 Good news!
-You don’t have to get up super early for a day trip to Windsor from London.
-That’s because there’s not a tonne to do in Windsor, so you’ll be able to enjoy an extra hour or so in bed, take your time in Windsor, and still get back to London at a decent time.
+You don’t have to get up super early for a day out in Windsor.
+There’s not a tonne to do in Windsor, so you’ll be able to enjoy an extra hour or so in bed, take your time during your day in Windsor, and still get back to London at a decent time.
+Yay!

 Stop 1 – Windsor Castle

 If you’re visiting Windsor on a day trip, chances are it’s because you want to visit Windsor Castle!
-It’s one of the Queen’s three official residences and is the longest-occupied palace in Europe.
+It’s one of the King’s three official residences and is the longest-occupied palace in Europe.

 The castle was originally built in the 11th century to protect the outskirts of London.
 Since then, Windsor Castle has been a prison for Charles I, the extravagant rebuilding project of Charles II and as a refuge for the Royal Family during the Blitz.